Movies set in Northern Italy

 Venice locations: Almost all of the movies takes place in Venice with views of the Grand Canal and the cityscape including Palazzo Pisani Moretta, Hotel Danieli, Peggy Gugenheim Museum, Rialto Market, Bibliotech Nazionale Marciana, Arsenale di Venezia and Scuola Grande di Santa Maria Della Misericordia (the Ball Feast scene).

-This is the formula romantic comedy and feel good movie that will have you flying to Verona to write your own letter to Juliet.
+Letters to Juliet is a formula romantic comedy and feel good movie that will have you flying to Verona to write your own letter to Juliet.
 The courtyard exists at Casa di Giulietta or you can leave a note or become a secretary of Juliet.

 Italy Locations: The film was primarily filmed in Verona, but also shows scenes around Tuscany – Siena, Montalcino and Castelnuovo Berardenga